Tyler Tessier Spun A Wild Web Of Lies Surrounding Laura Wallen Which Included A Second Fiancee

 — FOX Baltimore (@FOXBaltimore) September 14, 2017

 At a press conference on Monday, Tyler Tessier held the hand of Laura Wallen’s mother and made a plea for Laura’s safe return.
-Montgomery County police now say that the last text Wallen’s family received on September 4th was not from Wallen but from Tessier who also dumped her car in nearby Howard County.
-Last night Chief Manger held a brief press conference.
+Montgomery County police now say that the last text Wallen’s family received on September 4th was not from Wallen, but it was from Tessier, who also dumped her car in nearby Howard County.
+Last night, Chief Manger held a brief press conference.

 “Tyler Tessier was charged with murdering Laura Wallen, a social studies teacher at Wilde Lake High after her body was discovered in a shallow grave in the woods of Damascus, Montgomery County.”